serverlessworkflow/specification/dsl-reference.md

 ### Output

-Documents the structure - and optionally configures the filtering of - workflow/task output data.
+Documents the structure - and optionally configures the transformations of - workflow/task output data.

 It's crucial for authors to document the schema of output data whenever feasible.
 This documentation empowers consuming applications to provide contextual auto-suggestions when handling runtime expressions.